Fcornaire/TF.EX/README.md

 I advise to not use this mod with mods that do other thing than cosmetics/skins.
 For eample [WiderSetMod](https://github.com/Terria-K/WiderSetMod) have been reported to break the mod I will try to investigate why it's happening but for now,only use the TF EX mod as standalone

-## I can't find anyone / i can't accept a game in quickplay mode

-This is a bug with the server i believe, i'm already investigating it.
-Use Direct mode if QP not working

 ## There is a blank screen when i try to rematch